geohot/minikeyvalue/README.md

   -subvolumes int
         Amount of subvolumes, disks per machine (default 10) -userpass string
-    	username:password for rebalance and rebuild with auth -volumes string
+    	username:password for rebalance and rebuild with basic authorization -volumes string
         Volumes to use for storage, comma separated
 ```